hmbotelho/FIS_image_analysis/readme.md

         <details><summary><i>View screenshot</i></summary>

         For individual object analysis, gates for the size, circularity and other object-level features can be specified.
-In this example, only organoids larger than 500 μm² were be accepted, regardless of all other applied features.
+In this example, only organoids larger than 500 μm² were accepted, regardless of all other features.
 Objects touching the image border were accepted.
 Each object is overlaid with a cyan label.
 Labels are shown in all images at the same location, to inform the segmentation process.
 Labels can be hidden by selecting `Image > Overlay > Hide Overlay`.

         <p align="center"><img src="./img/IJ/test/12_test_step_by_step_8_Final.png"></p>